Ernest MacMillan

-Sir Ernest Alexander Campbell MacMillan, (18 August 1893 - 6 May 1973) was a Canadian orchestral conductor, composer, organist, and Canada's only "Musical Knight".
-He is widely regarded as being Canada's pre-eminent musician from the 1920s through the 1950s.
+Sir Ernest Alexander Campbell MacMillan (18 August 1893 - 6 May 1973) was a Canadian conductor, composer and organist.
+He was Canada's only "Musical Knight", and is widely regarded as being Canada's pre-eminent musician from the 1920s through the 1950s.
 His contributions to the development of music in Canada were sustained and varied, as conductor, performer, composer, administrator, lecturer, adjudicator, writer, humourist, and statesman.

 Biography

 Early life and education (1893–1914)

 Ernest Alexander Campbell MacMillan was born in Mimico (Etobicoke), Ontario, the first-born of Reverend Alexander MacMillan (1864-1961), and Wilhelmina "Minnie" Ross (1870-1932).
 His parents had moved to Mimico the previous December, when Rev. MacMillan, educated in Edinburgh, Scotland, was called to be the first resident minister of Mimico Presbyterian Church, that had been formed in 1889.
 His mother, was a third generation of ministers daughters from Scotland, and in her case from Pictou, Nova Scotia.

 His first musical influences were his parents.
 From a very young age, he became fascinated while watching his mother play piano and decided to learn music.
 His father, who became minister at Toronto's St. Enoch's Presbyterian Church in 1895, bought an organ for a new house the family moved to in 1898.
 The house had an adjoined drawing room and study room, with enough space for both an organ and piano.
 Thereafter, Macmillan was officially hooked.

 Macmillan started studying the organ at the age of 8 with Arthur Blakely.
 A child prodigy, he gave his first organ recital at the age of ten.
 His talents astonished the public and critics alike in 1904 when he performed in the "Festival of Lillies", which "firmly established him a prodigy".
 4000 people were known to attend.
 Moreover, he was the appointed organist at St. Enoch's, which gave him a sense of importance and great experience in accompanying singers.
 Between 1908 and 1910, MacMillan held his first professional appointment as an organist and choirmaster in Toronto at Knox (Presbyterian) Church.
 In 1910 he had his first official organ recital.
 After that, he performed elsewhere in Toronto and environs until 1914, including St. Paul's Presbyterian Church (Hamilton, Ontario).
 He earned the associateship and fellowship diplomas of the Royal College of Organists, and from 1911 to 1914 studied modern history at the University of Toronto, earning his BA.
 He was a member of the Canadian fraternity, Phi Kappa Pi.